KISA-webpage-development-team/KISA-website-client/README.md

 - `types`
   - `[Type Name]` folders: Reusable types for the project (/types/[Type Name]) (type name is mostly same as the "entity" name)

+## Current Progress

+- [ ] TypeScript Conversion (JS -> TS)
+- [ ] Refactoring code into feature-based folder structure
+- [ ] Adding new features such as anonymous, secret comments, like/dislike, etc.